toinsson/pyrealsense/docs/readme.rst

 Possible Pull Requests
 ----------------------

+-  improvments to the documentation
+-  more functionality from ``rs.h``
+-  boiler plate code (Qt example?)
-The following will be very welcome: - any improvment in the documentation - more functionality from ``rs.h`` - more example, for example with Qt - support for several cameras in offline module
+-  support for several cameras in offline module
+-  continuous integration for Windows and MacOs

 Make sure to push to the ``dev`` branch.